c0pperdragon/BreadBin/bernd/README.md

 As a consequence of unsupported features, some opcodes would create a wrong result or are useless anyway.
 These opcodes are by design missing from the Bernd emulator and will just cause an immediate processor halt.
-If this happens on the breadboard machine, the opcode that caused the halt can be seen on the microprogam counter.

 * BVC (branch if overflow clear)
 * BVS (branch if overflow set)